 When it is finally time to make an offer -

-If they told you the interview process is complete, all drug tests, background checks, and everything else is done, and a decision will be made by last week (or even last month), it may still take longer because:
+They told you the interview process is complete — all drug tests, background checks, and everything else is done, and a decision will be made by last week (or even last month).
+But, it may still take longer because:

-7. More MIA decision-makers, higher up the chain.
+7. More missing decision-makers, higher up the chain.